Kappa Eta Kappa: Symbols

-Kappa Eta Kappa's motto is “Believing that the attainment of education as well as technical training is the aim of all true engineers.”
-Its coat of arms is a quarterly shield in purple and gold and bears the instruments of the electrical profession.
+Kappa Eta Kappa's coat of arms is a quarterly shield in purple and gold and bears the instruments of the electrical profession.
 The fraternity's colors are purple and gold.
 Its symbol is the lightning bolt.
 Its badge is a binding post.
 Its publication is The Electron.

 Membership

 Membership in Kappa Eta Kappa is limited to students in electrical engineering, computer engineering, computer science, or related disciplines.
 Potential members cannot belong to other professional fraternities.
-Faculty members who teach electrical engineering and graduates who are active in the profession are eligible for an honorary members.
+Faculty members who teach electrical engineering and graduates who are active in the profession are eligible for honorary membership.

-Kappa Eta Kapa is co-educational.
-As of 2025, it has initiated 6,000 members.
+Activities and scholarships

-Activities
+Kappa Eta Kappa chapters conduct academic, professional, social, and outreach programming for engineering and technical students.
+The national fraternity describes its members as participating in events, study sessions, and an engineering-focused community.
+The Delta chapter at the University of Wisconsin–Madison describes chapter activities including studying together, professional talks, industry networking, and social events.

-Chapters provide exam files, peer tutoring, industry lectures, social events, and STEM-outreach projects such as the 2024 University of Wisconsin–Madison Engineering EXPO.
+Delta chapter has also participated in STEM outreach.
+In 2024, the chapter took part in the University of Wisconsin–Madison Engineering EXPO, where members presented an interactive Kappa Eta Kappa-themed version of Flappy Bird coded in Python for middle- and high-school students.

-The Beta Alumni Association manages the Kappa Eta Kappa Scholarship Foundation, a 501(c)(3) endowment established in 2021.
-Alumni of the Beta chapter established the Kappa Eta Kappa Scholarship at the University of Minnesota in 1985, awarding scholarships to active members of the chapter.
+Alumni of the Beta chapter established the Kappa Eta Kappa Scholarship Fund at the University of Minnesota in 1985.
+The scholarship supports active Beta members and is awarded based on chapter activities, extracurricular activities, good citizenship, and academic achievement.
+The Beta Alumni Association later organized the Kappa Eta Kappa Beta Chapter Scholarship Foundation to manage scholarship funds for active Beta members.
+The foundation is listed by ProPublica Nonprofit Explorer as a tax-exempt 501(c)(3) nonprofit with a tax-exemption ruling date of May 2021.